ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 The Manufacturing and HR departments don't have any other restrictions, so Contoso does not need additional information barrier policies at this time.

-### Contoso's departments

-Contoso has five departments.
 The list of segments includes the Department attribute in Azure Active Directory:
 - HR
 - Sales
 - Marketing
 - Research
 - Manufacturing

 Although no information barrier policies are defined to limit HR or Manufacturing from communicating, those segments are defined anyway.

-### Contoso's segment definitions

 Using the *Department* attribute in Azure Active Directory, Contoso's segments are defined as follows:

 `New-OrganizationSegment -Name "HR" -UserGroupFilter "Department -eq 'HR'"`